 Brentsville Supervisor (PW County; this is the “red” part of the county): Democrat Maggie Hansford (“Our county needs new leadership that values our children, our families, our community”) is challenging Republican incumbent Jeanine Lawson.

-Coles Supervisor (PW County; a “purple” district that should be winnable): Democrats Raheel Sheikh and LT Pridgen (“I have to tell you that I did not prepare my life for this office but my life has definitely prepared me for this office”) vs. Republican Patrick Sowers (note: incumbent Martin Nohe is running for Chairman of the Board).
+Coles Supervisor (PW County; a “purple” district that should be winnable): Democrats Raheel Sheikh and LT Pridgen (“I have to tell you that I did not prepare my life for this office but my life has definitely prepared me for this office”) vs. Republican Patrick Sowers and Republican Yesli Vega (note: incumbent Martin Nohe is running for Chairman of the Board).

 Occoquan Supervisor (PW County; Kaine won this district easily in November): Democrats Kenny Boddye (“grassroots activist, community organizer, and an advocate for healthcare, criminal justice reform, education and combating homelessness”) and Aaron Cedric Edmond (lives in Woodbridge, works for the U.S. Navy) are challenging Republican incumbent Ruth Anderson.